detunized/password-manager-access/UPGRADE.md

 # Upgrade notes

+## To 25.0.0

+Similar to v24.0.0.
+This release introduces an incompatible API change for ProtonPass: the previous single-call `Vault.OpenAll` method has been split into three separate methods to allow multiple downloads per login.
+Instead of calling `Vault.OpenAll` which was removed, you should now use `Client.LogIn` to authenticate and obtain a session object, `Client.ListAllVaults` to fetch all the vaults, and `Client.LogOut` to clean up resources when finished.
+This change allows for more flexible session management and better error handling throughout the authentication and vault retrieval process.

+Additionally, two new methods have been introduced to provide more granular control over vault access:
+`Client.ListAllVaults` which returns metadata about all available vaults without downloading their contents, and `Client.DownloadVault` which comes in two variants - one accepting a `VaultInfo` object returned by `Client.ListAllVaults`, and another accepting a vault ID string.
+These methods allow you to selectively download individual vaults rather than fetching all vaults at once, which can be more efficient when you only need access to specific vaults.
+Both variants of `Client.DownloadVault` can be called multiple times with an existing session until the session expires.

+`Client.DownloadVault` with the string ID returns a `OneOf<Vault, NoVault>` object and returns `NoVault` in case of an invalid vault ID.
+The `VaultInfo` variant throws an exception in case of an invalid vault info.

+Additionally, a new method `Client.GetItem` has been introduced, allowing you to fetch a single item from one of the vaults by providing two IDs using an existing session.
+This is useful for scenarios where you only need access to a specific item without downloading the entire vault. `Client.GetItem` can be called multiple times until the session expired.
+The session refresh functionality will be introduced in further releases.

+`Client.GetItem` returns a `OneOf<Account, NoItem, NoVault>` object.
+See `Program.cs` for the demonstration of all the variants in action.

 ## To 24.0.0

 Similar to v23.0.0.
 This release introduces an incompatible API change for ZohoVault: the previous